jay-bman725/jaymakesvideos-website/README.md

 ## Browser Requirements

 This website requires **JavaScript** to function properly.
 Please ensure that JavaScript is enabled in your browser settings for the best experience.
+I reccomend Chrome and any Chromium based browser, but any browser **should** work

 ---